ku-fpg/ku-fpg.github.io/research/HERMIT.md

 ## Final Summary

 In engineering practice, models are an essential part of understanding how to build complex systems.
-In this investigation, we constructed a tool we called HERMIT, which mechanized the connections between a specific class of software models, and their programatic counterparts.
+In this investigation, we constructed a tool we called HERMIT, which mechanized the connections between a specific class of software models, and their programmatic counterparts.
 We have used HERMIT on a number of case studies, pushing the state-of-the-art in semi-formal mathematical reasoning for software development.

-Functional programming is a promising approach to writing programs which are both correct and fast.
+Functional programming is a promising approach to writing programs which are both correct and efficient.
 Functional programming is based on the idea of using mathematical functions to construct programs.
 With effort, it is possible to establish a connection between a model written in a functional language, and a fast implementation, via program transformation.

 HERMIT is a software artifact that fits in the gap between mathematically formal tools for reasoning about programs, and informal techniques such as pen-and-paper derivations.
-HERMIT attaches to the popular Glasgow Haskell compiler, the premier compiler for the lazy functional language Haskell, providing new tools and techniques for mechanizing reasoning and program transformations.
-This architecture allows HERMIT to be the first system capable of directly reasoning about the full Haskell language.
+HERMIT attached to the popular Glasgow Haskell compiler, the premier compiler for the lazy functional language Haskell, providing new tools and techniques for mechanizing reasoning and program transformations.
+This architecture allowed HERMIT to be the first system capable of directly reasoning about the full Haskell language.

+Intellectual Merit

 Using HERMIT, we completed five case studies that connected models with implementations.
-There included that specific critical properties of a software library hold in the given cases, running efficient simulations of cellular automata, and mechanizing a proof that a well-known implementation of a mathematical property holds.
-Further, two case studies resulted in state-of-the-art optimized implementations, resulting in the solution to an open problem in optimization, and giving a way to write more expressive programs without compromising the speed of the final program.
+These included verifying that specific critical properties of a software library hold in the given cases, running efficient simulations of cellular automata, and mechanizing a proof of program correctness.
+Further, two case studies improved the state-of-the-art in optimized implementations, resulting in a solution to an open problem in optimization, and providing a way to write more expressive programs without compromising the speed of the final program.

+Broader Impacts

-This project resulted in 11 publications, one PhD dissertation, and one MS thesis.
+This project resulted in 11 peer-reviewed publications, one PhD dissertation, and one MS thesis.
+The project also supported one postdoctoral researcher.
+HERMIT has also been used by a number of other researchers, as a basis for prototyping advanced optimizations and compiler enhancements.

 ## Relevant Publications